WemimoAdewale/alx-system_engineering-devops/README.md

-script that prints absolute path
+script that changes working directory